GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Duration

-Here we model storm duration, using techniques virtually identical to those applied above.
+Here we model storm `duration`, using techniques virtually identical to those applied above.
 As before:
 * We first fit the univariate extreme value mixture distribution with maximum likelihood;
 * Next we compute the posterior distribution of each parameter;
-* Finally we make the duration distribution conditional on the time of year, using a seasonal variable that has been optimised to capture seasonality in the storm duration.
+* Finally we make the `duration` distribution conditional on the time of year, using a seasonal variable that has been optimised to capture seasonality in the storm `duration`.

 **Here is the extreme value mixture model maximum likelihood fit**